Find Your Ultimate Playground

 Plan Your Trip: Joshua Tree National Park

-Boulders and buttresses, rugged mountains, gold mining ruins, desert plains dotted with oddball trees—Joshua Tree National Park is a weirdly wonderful place.
 Nicknamed “J-Tree” by locals, the park is located about an hour from Palm Springs and lies at an ecological crossroads, where the high Mojave Desert meets the low Colorado Desert.
 That marriage results in amazing desert flora, including those wacky namesake trees (actually a type of yucca), and leafy groves of palm trees.
 Joshua Tree’s beauty shines around the clock, with vibrant sunsets melting into nights filled with uncountable stars perfect for stargazing adventures.

 Start out in the park-adjacent city of Twentynine Palms, where the Joshua Tree National Park Visitor & Cultural Center (opened in 2022) will give you an informative overview of what to expect once you enter the park and also some background on the Native American tribes that have lived in this area for millennia.

-Next, drive up to Keys View, where you can get a panoramic vista of Mount San Jacinto and Mount Gorgonio—often snow-capped in winter—with the Salton Sea shimmering in the distance.
+Next, drive up to Keys View, where you can get a panoramic vista of Mount San Jacinto and Mount Gorgonio—often snowcapped in winter—with the Salton Sea shimmering in the distance.
 Take a hike to survey the vista from the summit of Ryan Mountain, the park’s tallest peak at 5,461 feet.
 Go explore the remarkable monzogranite boulders at Skull Rock Nature Trail or the Wonderland of Rocks.
 If you’re looking to do some rock climbing, Joshua Tree has more than 8,000 established climbing routes, from easy beginner scrambles to extreme vertical cracks.

-Learn about the park’s fascinating gold mining history at the Lost Horse Mine, an easy four-mile round-trip hike.
-Seek out shady palm groves and trickling streams at 49 Palms Oasis, a three-mile roundtrip hike which follows sections of an old Native American pathway, and Lost Palms Oasis.
+Learn about the park’s fascinating gold mining history at the Lost Horse Mine, an easy 4-mile round-trip hike.
+Seek out shady palm groves and trickling streams at 49 Palms Oasis, a 3-mile roundtrip hike that follows sections of an old Native American pathway, and Lost Palms Oasis.
 Take a ranger-led walking tour of Keys Ranch, the home of miner and pioneer William F. Keys.
 In the early 20th century, Keys built a ranch house, schoolhouse, workshop, and gardens amid the yuccas and boulders and lived for a remarkable 60 years in this desert enclave.
 For a different kind of stimulation, sign up for a class at the Desert Institute, a weekend field program for adults and families with courses in such fields as natural science, cultural history, creative arts, desert naturalist studies, and desert survival.

 Big, climbable rocks are like catnip to active kids, and Joshua Tree offers a natural playground full of them, with more than 400 climbing formations and 8,000 established climbing routes.
 To get started, join a group class—like those from Joshua Tree Rock Climbing School—to learn fundamentals such as handling ropes, rappelling, and “belaying” (getting back down) on beginner slabs and boulders.
 You can rent pads, helmets, and camp gear at shops like Nomad Ventures.